printdotio/printio-android-sdk/README.md

 photoSourcesTest.add(PhotoSource.FLICKR);
 photoSourcesTest.add(PhotoSource.INSTAGRAM);
 photoSourcesTest.add(PhotoSource.PHOTOBUCKET);
-PIO.setPhotoSources(photoSourcesTest);
+config.setPhotoSources(photoSourcesTest);

-//Note: Following methods are not fully implemented yet
+// Note: Following methods are not fully implemented yet
-//Array of urls or local path for images that will be preloaded into the application.
+// Array of urls or local path for images that will be preloaded into the application. config.setImagesUrls(String[]);
-PIO.setImagesUrls(String[]);

-//show passed image first with images from other sources PIO.setPassedImageFirstInPhotoSources(boolean);
+// Show passed image first with images from other sources config.setPassedImageFirstInPhotoSources(boolean);

-//set passed image as layout with 1 photo for some products PIO.setPassedImageThumb(boolean);
+// Set passed image as layout with 1 photo for some products config.setPassedImageThumb(boolean);

-//forbid user to use his own images and use those passed to sdk.
+// Forbid user to use his own images and use those passed to sdk. config.setPhotosourcesDisabled(boolean);
-PIO.setPhotosourcesDisabled(boolean);
 ```

 #See also